Flowers have started to bloom in our company's plum orchard!

 During the shoot, we were able to see bees gathering around the flowers, creating a moment that allowed us to feel the breath of nature.

-SUGI BEE GARDEN cultivates Nanko plums, small plums, and Oushuku plums every year through the pollination of bees.
+SUGI BEE GARDEN cultivates Nanko plums, small plums, and Oushuku plums every year through the pollination of flowers by bees.

-By pollinating, the bees produce plums that are well-shaped and packed with flesh.
+By pollinating, the bees produce plums that are well-shaped and have flesh that is packed tightly.

 In the plum orchard, many trees with buds can still be seen, and I am looking forward to the full bloom that is about to come.